chensar6/chensar6.github.io/_dndposts/1_dndpost.md

 <hr>

 #### Levels/Levelling
 Characters will be starting at second level.

-We'll use a point buy system to determine ability scores.
-You will have 27 points to spend, with each ability score starting at 8 and each point above 8 costing 1 point.
+We'll be using milestone progression (I won't be using experience points to determine when the party levels)

 #### Personal Characteristics